SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 experience, is "not skilled" how tf do we resource the workers needed to safely administer psychedelics?
 Seems to me ketamine is a better way to go at least for depression, known to act directly on the glutamate receptor damage in people with chronic depression.
-(You can fact-check me, I'm not an expert.) also, get those neoliberal and fash bastards out of political office, and institute full employment and green sustainable working class prosperity, euthanise the rentiers, and you remove most of the need for "cures" for depression and anxiety, you reduce the
+(You can fact-check me, I'm not an expert.)
+Also, get those neoliberal and fash bastards out of political office, and institute full employment and green sustainable working class prosperity, euthanise the rentiers, and you remove most of the need for "cures" for depression and anxiety, you reduce the